FAA Certification Lawyers

 - Airworthiness certification might include a Standard or Special class that publicly highlights that the aircraft meets its approved type design and the condition is safe for operation.

 The result of meeting the above standards is the FAA’s official authorization: a Standard Airworthiness Certificate.
 All pilots must have a Standard or Special Airworthiness Certification to fly.
-Any questions regarding the certification process or standards operators must follow is an area of knowledge our experienced international FAA certification lawyers can assist with.
+Any questions regarding the certification process or standards operators must follow is an area of knowledge our experienced international FAA certification attorneys can assist with.

 What is an Airworthiness Certification?